 These days, my greatest reward is making my clients’ visions come to life by applying my constantly growing technical and creative skills.

 When I’m away from my desk, I love reading, photography, watching movies, and cooking.
-My husband Scott and I have one dog, one cat, two sons and three grandchildren.
+My husband Scott and I have one dog, two sons and four grandchildren.

 When I transitioned from a full-time, stressful government job to a more laid back position working only 30 hours a week, I started a side business as a career and organizing consultant.
 I wasn’t motivated by money so much as the opportunity to keep busy doing something I enjoyed.
 Then one day, my world was turned upside down.

 First, my husband’s income decreased suddenly, forcing us to sell our house and move to a rental apartment.
 Shortly afterwards, the program I worked for was shut down with only a few weeks’ notice, and I was compelled to take another job within the company, one I’d been offered previously but declined.
 It was even worse than I expected.
 I disliked the work intensely, and my new manager didn’t respect me.
 Some mornings I left home with tears in my eyes.

 In the meantime, I’d added web design and marketing to my services, and discovered that this was my true passion.
 I was no longer satisfied just to run my business on the side, but although my new job was only 20 hours a week, it didn’t offer the flexibility I needed to grow my business.
 With no mortgage looming over me, I decided the time was right to quit my job and go “all in.”
 It was finally time to get serious!
 I won’t lie and say it happened overnight, but I successfully built the business of my dreams.